elsaandreardz/data_analysis_2_feedback/README.md

 - Report quality: 0.25/0.25 - **Evidence:** The report is professionally formatted with clear figures, numbered appropriately.
 Within reasonable length.
 Student names and IDs are included.

 **Comments:** The interpretations show understanding of regression coefficients, but the lack of interaction terms means the core research question (how does the gap vary with education?) cannot be properly answered.
 The misinterpretation of R-squared as indicating "insufficiency" is a conceptual error.

+🔵 Our models and summary reflected what we had done in class before the deadline of this assignment.
+Specifically, we had not learned about interactions yet in class so we do not agree with getting all the points deducted for failing to do something we had not covered yet.
+We did have conclusions in our report, based the models we had covered in class by this point, so we don't agree with a 0% in 'Summary of findings' which indicates that they are missing.

 ## Total Score: 4.25/8 points